 We thought the best way to share the learnings and capture the energy of this live class is to break the class into small manageable segments.
 The layout for each segment will be a Question and Answer format.
 In each post, we will alternate roles either asking or answering key questions.

-Angel Investing Course
+Angel Investing Series

 - The basics of building an angel portfolio